matiasmane/BWA/README.md

 ## Project timetable and division of work

 We will start first together on the features and afterwards we will divide them accord-ingly.
 We all promised to be working on this project at least twice per week for a min-imum of 2h per session.
 The first hours of work will be done together in meetings.
-Matias will be the one creating the GitLab issues and assign them and will cre-ate it before our meeting on the 6th of November.
+Matias will be the one creating the GitLab issues and assign them and will create it before our meeting on the 6th of November.

 >>>
 _`The Django project in this repo (bwa2018djangoproject), was created for the groups using Heroku Django Starter Template.
 The information about it left here for educational purposes.
 The groups are free to remove this text and all the text below it from this file.`_